Prediction of trending topics using ANFIS and deterministic models: Concluding remarks

 In the course of time, different techniques have been used to study the spreading of rumors.
 Fitting a dataset is a problem to which many approaches have been proposed \cite{bib:hornikMLN}; in particular, the discussed use of ANFIS in this paper, broadens up the f\/ield for new investigations.

-The ANFIS approach allowed us to f\/ind the best prediction model for each dataset, however, this network is very sensible to the number of parameters, so we selected an appropriate type and amount of MFs.
+The ANFIS approach allowed us to f\/ind the best curve that explains the general behavior of each dataset, however, this network is very sensible to the number of parameters, so we selected an appropriate type and amount of MFs.
 Mallows $C_p$ criterion can be useful for selecting optimum prediction models.

 After performing many tests and analyzing the process of f\/itting the trending datasets, we concluded that if a dataset does not provide enough information, it is possible to obtain implicit information by applying known mathematical models (particularly, deterministic models).
 Knowing these variables allowed us to f\/it the dataset by training the ANFIS network.
-This has been one of the most useful results of this work and will be the starting point for future research. \\[4mm]
+This has been one of the most useful results of this work and will be the starting point for future research.